Arpit3839/remarkable-kale-f5eae/content/pages/thank-you.md

       Thank you for testing this template.
 We hope you like it.
 Have a great day!
     actions:
-      - label: Back to homepage
+      - label: Take a Survey
         url: /
         style: primary
     align: center